D-K-E/ptracey/README.md

     The second element is the power value.
 The structure of the io object is very simple.
 Checkout `spdio.hpp` for more details.

+  - Csv: Dumps spds to a Comma Separated Value (CSV) file.
+It should be much more compact than json.
+The structure of the file is quite simple.
+First row is x,y values for pixels.
+From the second row and below, values under the x column are wavelength values, values under y column are power values.
+The separator for the csv file is ','.
+When the length of two spds don't match, we pad the shorter spd with zeros, so that both wavelength value and the associated power value would be zero.
+This should help to distinguish padded rows from actual values.

   - Spb: Spectral Binary Format is an acknowledged format by [CIE](http://cie.co.at/publications/multispectral-image-formats).
 Its [specification](http://multispectral.org/spb/spb_fileformat.pdf) is really